SarvagyaVaish/ros_ci_and_coverage/README.md

 ## Running coverage on tests (locally)

-See the code_coverage repo for how to add coverage targets for your tests.
+See the [code_coverage](https://github.com/mikeferguson/code_coverage) repo for how to add coverage targets for your tests.

-Install ros dependencies like code_coverage:
+Install ros dependencies:

 `rosdep install --from-paths src --ignore-src -r -y`